Sign Lock-In: Randomly Initialized Weight Signs Persist and Bottleneck Sub-Bit Model Compression: Additional Experiments

 where $\mathrm{nnz}$ is the number of nonzeros, $b_{\mathrm{val}}=4$ bits for quantized nonzero values, and we use 32-bit indices/pointers ($b_{\mathrm{idx}}=b_{\mathrm{ptr}}=32$).
 This accounting explains why pruning can be unfavorable at extreme densities: index overhead dominates.
 We also impose a practical start threshold and only run pruning methods when the implied keep ratio exceeds

-\paragraph{Baselines.} We summarize the baselines shown in Figure~\ref{fig:bpweff_six}.
-All results shown in Figure~\ref{fig:bpweff_six} are computed using three seeds (0, 1, 2) and reported as mean$\pm$std.
+\paragraph{Baselines.} We summarize the baselines shown in Figures~\ref{fig:bpweff_main} and~\ref{fig:bpweff_kd}.
+All results shown in these figures are computed using three seeds (0, 1, 2) and reported as mean$\pm$std.
 We log per-method $\mathrm{bpw}_{\mathrm{eff}}$ along with its decomposition (e.g., sign/index overhead vs. value bits) to ensure bit-budget correctness for each storage model.

 \begin{itemize} \item \textbf{HashedNets}: weight sharing through hashing into a budget-dependent number of buckets; bucket values are stored with the same value-bitwidth used elsewhere (4-bit in our implementation).
 No task-specific fine-tuning is employed. \item \textbf{OneBit}: explicit 1-bit sign storage with a small overhead for scale information. \item \textbf{Pruning}: magnitude-based unstructured pruning with CSR accounting; prune-only (no recovery fine-tuning applied). \item \textbf{WANDA}: activation-aware pruning utilizing the standard WANDA score; prune-only; CSR accounting. \item \textbf{QAT (reference)}: we include 1-bit and ternary QAT as reference points.
 In our code, QAT employs a STE with a short fine-tuning schedule applied to the targeted tensors; KD tasks utilize the same teacher as the KD student training. \end{itemize}